louisb0/compiler_v2/README.md

 Once the pipeline is all setup, we want to make sure working on it is as easy as possible.
 This means tests and debug information.

-Alongisde decent test coverage, we should be able to get the following for any execution;
+Alongside decent test coverage, we should be able to get the following for any execution;

 1. List of tokens
 2. A dump of the symbol table
 3. `mermaid` graph visualisation of type-annotated AST
-4. The outputted TAC
-5. The x86 with the TAC instructions annotated
+4. The x86 with the TAC instructions annotated

 ## [ ] v3